Flux (Alison Goldfrapp album): Background and promotion

 "Find Xanadu" was released as the album official lead single on 30 April 2025, alongside its music video.
 At the same time the album pre-save with its release date, cover, and track list was revealed.
 The second single, "Reverberotic", was released on 21 May 2025.
-"Sound & Light" was released on 13 June as the album third single.
-"Hey Hi Hello" was released as the album fourth single on 4 July.
+"Sound & Light" was released on 13 June as the album's third single.
+"Hey Hi Hello" was released as the album's fourth single on 4 July.